 - Temple opening hours: Daily: 4.30 am to 12 pm & 4 pm to 9 pm.

-At the temple you can also spot a Nandi bull and a carvings of different Indian Gods and Goddesses.
-The highlight attraction at the temple is Vishnu’s Dashavatar, that is carved entirely of red rock.
+At the temple you can also spot a Nandi bull and carvings of different Indian Gods and Goddesses.
+The highlight of this temple is the Vishnu’s Dashavatar, that is carved entirely of red rock.

 - Location: Aurangabad